antonfirsov/docs/2020/07-Jul/Productivity/Productivity.md

 ![Change Signature Dialog](change-signature.png)

-Once you select **Add**, the new **Add Parameter** dialog will open.
+Once you select **Add**, the new **Add Parameter** dialog opens.
 The Add Parameter dialog allows you to add a type name and a parameter name.
 You can choose to make the parameter required or optional with a default value.
 You can then add a value at the call site and choose a named argument for that value or you can introduce a TODO variable.
 The TODO variable puts a TODO in your code so you can visit each error and go through each call site independently and decide what to pass.
 For optional parameters you have the option to omit the call site completely.

 ![Add Parameter Dialog](add-parameter-dialog.png)